 (ii) format of publication content in square brackets [] after the type of medium e.g. [text], [audio], [video], [multimedia].
 This element may be omitted for text publications as they constitute the majority of documents cited.
 [Text] is, therefore, considered to be the default format;

-(iii)(ii) date when the document was retrieved from the electronic media in square brackets, following the date of publication [retrieved on 1998-03-04];
+(iii)(ii) date when the document was retrieved from the electronic media in square brackets [], following the date of publication [retrieved on 1998-03-04];

 (iv)(iii) identification of the source of the document (e.g., name of internet platform, online database, CD-ROM series) using the preceded by words “Retrieved from”, followed by the identifier (e.g. internet address, accession number in an online database, or number of the document within a CD-ROM) allowing retrieval of this document from the source.
 This identifier is optional if the citation contains other elements that already specify the location of the document in the source.
 Similarly, for documents retrieved from the Internet, the identification of the source is optional, provided the location identifier already specifies the source. and its address where applicable; Both source and identifier should be enclosed in a single pair of triangular brackets < … >. tThis item will precede the citation of the relevant passages;